 All plant cells are surrounded by cell walls, which provide protection from the environment and support during growth and development.
 Cell walls are important for society because they provide raw materials for energy production (lignocellulosic feedstocks), building materials (wood) and affect food crop yield (resistance against biotic and abiotic stress).
 Traditionally cell walls have been described as sturdy, solid structures that do not change their composition and structure.
 Research during recent years has shown that cell walls are actually highly dynamic / plastic structures, which adapt composition and structure in order to meet different functional requirements during development and stress exposure.
 The plasticity is mediated by the plant cell wall integrity maintenance mechanism, which monitors the functional integrity of cell walls during growth as well as interaction with environment and initiates compensatory responses to maintain integrity.
 Such a mechanism has been also described in the baker´s yeast, Saccharomyces cerevisiae suggesting that it is a highly conserved mechanism.

 The research group is interested in the mode of action of the plant cell wall integrity (CWI) maintenance mechanism.
 The group uses Arabidopsis thaliana seedlings as a model system since they have practical advantages like small size and short generation times in addition to a fully sequenced genome, a large number of molecular tools being available and most importantly the knowledge generated is relevant for other plant species.
 In order to activate the CWI maintenance mechanism we use a chemical (isoxaben), which inhibits production of cellulose, the major load bearing component of plant cell walls and probably most abundant biopolymer on the planet.
 If cellulose production is inhibited, cells change their shape because of the high levels of turgor pressure (similar to a car tire) pushing against a weakened cell wall.
 Turgor pressure levels can be reduced by adding Osmoticum (sorbitol), thus preventing shape changes.
 This is exemplified in the figure below where Arabidopsis seedling roots are treated with isoxaben, osmoticum or combinations thereof.
 The roots express a tagged protein staining the plasma membrane thus allowing visualizing changes in cell shape (green).
 We have used this model system to initiate a functional analysis of the molecular mechanisms responsible.
 Confocal images produced by Nora Gigli-Bisceglia.
+Currently we are investigating the mode of action of the mechanisms by identifying relevant molecular components using a combination of transcriptomics/phospho-proteomics followed by functional characterization of the candidates.
+This work is funded by the research council of Norway through the WALLINTEGRITY project.
+A recent review article from the research group published in Nature Plants provides a global perspective of our work on plant cell wall integrity maintenance.

 We have recently shown that the receptor like kinase THESEUS1 (THE1) is required for regulating plant cell wall stiffness in response to cell wall damage caused by Isoxaben.
 More importantly we also have found that THE1 is modulating production of Abscisic acid (ABA), a signaling molecule found in plants, which regulates adaptation to drought stress (Bacete et al., 2022, see figure below for graphic summary).
+We are currently following up on these results through the HYDROSENSING ERC SYNERGY project together with colleagues in Germany, the UK and Israel.

 Another area of interest is the mechanism coordinating plant cell wall metabolism with cell cycle activity.
 Below are images of seedling root tips where cell walls are stained with a red dye while the activity of a cell cycle gene is indicated by green staining.
 Inhibition by isoxaben causes also shutdown of gene activity, allowing the research group to study the mechanism responsible.
 We could show that the effects observed require controlled changes in the concentration of cytokinins and require NO-based signaling processes (Gigli-Bisceglia et al., 2018).
+This area is currently being pursued through a research council young talent project awarded to Laura Bacete-Cano with Nancy Soni pursuing this project in the group.

 Selected publications from the group: